hauleth/hauleth/content/post/beam-process-memory-usage.md

 [^currently]: Nixpkgs rev `bc3ec5ea`

-The results are as follow (in bytes of peak memory footprint returned by `/usr/bin/time` on macOS):
+The results are as follows (in bytes of peak memory footprint returned by `/usr/bin/time` on macOS):

 | Implementation |       1k |      100k |         1M |